 The Hope Academy’s philosophy of teaching, learning, and administration are based on creating a positive learning environment where each student is supported in their development of academic and social skills.
 A rigorous, research based curriculum will provide all students with a meaningful learning context that is cognizant of individual learning styles and needs.

 Studies indicate that inclusive (i.e. fully integrated) educational environments improve the intellectual, sensory, and social development of students of all abilities.
 Children educated in inclusive classrooms demonstrate an increased acceptance and appreciation of diversity, better communication and social skills, greater development of moral and ethical principles, a greater number of friendships, and increased self-esteem.
-While The Hope Academy’s business plan projects enrollment of 216 students by the fifth year of operation, the ultimate student enrollment, 324 students (18 students per class who will enroll in The Hope Academy through the lottery, two classes per grade for each grade K-8), will be achieved by the eighth year of operation.
+While The Hope Academy’s business plan projects enrollment of 252 students by the seventh year of operation, the ultimate student enrollment, 324 students (18 students per class who will enroll in The Hope Academy through the lottery, two classes per grade for each grade K-8), will be achieved by the eighth year of operation.